 Deciding to leave Japan and the Air Force

 Ritsuko and I spent many hours discussing the pros and cons of our choices.
-That lovely young woman I married ... this was a difficult decision, but both of us had individually faced difficult decisions in our lives.
+That lovely young woman I married ... she was so supportive.
+This was a difficult decision, but both of us had individually faced difficult decisions in our lives.
 Now we were together, and our union made us each stronger as we worked toward making this decision together.
-We spoke at length about the people our age we saw in Dallas, who were enjoying a prosperous life.
+We spoke at length about the people our age we saw in Dallas, who were enjoying a happy and prosperous life, and I felt confident that I could find a job, given my Air Force training and experience as a technician repairing complex electronic and electro-mechanical equipment.
 Neither of us liked the degree to which a member of the armed forces must commit, and the lack of freedom in making choices that affect their lives.
 It did however, seem to offer job security, but was that enough to commit.
-We came to the realization that whatever course we chose, job security is just an illusion, for regardless of my career path the future was uncertain, therefore a perception of job security should not become the dominant factor in our decision.
+We came to the realization that whatever course we chose, job security is just an illusion, for regardless of my career path the future was uncertain, therefore the perception of job security should not become the dominant factor in making our decision.
 After much discussion, we agreed that I should get out of the Air Force.
 One potential obstacle to my being able to get out anytime soon was the fact that prior to going on leave, I had extended my overseas tour and my enlistment to 1979.

 It was early September; we returned to Japan, and I reported back to duty.
 Immediately, I set about the task of unwinding extensions to my overseas tour and my enlistment that I had previously secured.
 When that was done, I had a DEROS of June 1978, and a date of separation of December 1978 (the end dates of the extensions of tour and enlistment that I was currently serving).
 That left me with insufficient retainability for a stateside assignment upon leaving Japan in June 1978, therefore when the time came for me to get orders for my next assignment, if I declined to re-enlist or extend my enlistment, I would be discharged from the Air Force at the end of my assignment in Japan.
 And that was exactly what we wanted!